polca/pathways/paper.md

 # Statement of need

-IAMs, frequently based on Shared Socioeconomic Pathways (SSPs), offer cost-optimized projections of future scenarios.
-These scenarios highlight, for example, the necessary changes in regional electricity mixes and different means of transport to meet global warming mitigation objectives [@Riahi:2017].
-This scenario analysis exercise enables us to consider future system changes and their effects on the environmental performance of different technologies along the different supply chains.
-In this context, prospective Life Cycle Assessment (pLCA) emerges as a unique tool to provide a robust evaluation of the environmental performance of both existing and anticipated production systems.
+Most IAMs and ESMs project future energy supply optimized for cost under a given greenhouse gas emissions trajectory.
+These scenarios outline changes required in regional energy mixes to achieve global warming mitigation goals [@Riahi:2017].
+By analyzing these scenarios, we can assess how future system changes will affect the environmental performance of various technologies across supply chains.

-At the methodological level, [@Sacchi:2022] has recently laid the foundations for extending present-day process-based life-cycle inventory into the future using the output from IAMs.
-Meanwhile, most efforts in pLCA have been centred around improving the ability to forecast future life cycle inventories accurately.
+Prospective LCA (pLCA) emerges as a valuable tool for evaluating the environmental performance of both existing and emerging production systems.
+The body of literature applying scenario-based pLCA to emerging technologies has flourished in the past decade -- see literature review of [@Bisinella:2021].

+Extending present-day process-based life-cycle inventories into the future using IAM outputs lays the methodological groundwork for pLCA.
+Such approach was initially started with the work of [@MendozaBeltran:2018], and more recently formalized with the Python library `premise` [@Sacchi:2022].

-At this juncture, performing an LCA of the transition scenarios using the updated life cycle inventories at each time step uncaps excellent potential to improve the sustainability assessment of these scenarios.
-LCA would expand the conventional focus on GHG emissions to broader environmental impacts, such as land use, water consumption, and toxicity while considering direct and indirect emissions.
-However, running LCAs of the transition scenarios provided by IAMs - or energy system models - at the system level remains challenging.
-Mainly because of the computational expense of running LCAs for each time step and region of each scenario and the methodological complexity of consistently defining the functional unit of the LCA based on the IAMs outputs while dealing with issues such as double-counting.
+However, efforts in pLCA have primarily focused on improving the accuracy of forecasting future life cycle inventories.
+Performing scenario-wide LCAs with life cycle inventories adjusted to each time step of the scenario has significant potential to enhance sustainability assessments.
+This approach broadens the focus beyond greenhouse gas emissions to encompass broader environmental impacts like land use, water consumption, and toxicity, accounting for both direct and indirect emissions.
+Nonetheless, conducting system-wide LCA remains challenging due to computational costs and methodological complexities, such as defining the functional unit based on IAM outputs and addressing issues like double-counting.

-`pathways`, using the LCA framework `brightway2` [@Mutel:2017] and building on `premise`, offers a solution to these challenges by providing a tool to evaluate the environmental impacts of transition scenarios systematically.
+Several studies have attempted to address the challenges of coupling ESM/IAM with LCA, with notable contributions from [@Gibon:2015], [@Rauner:2017] and [@Pehl:2017], who quantified the outputs of an ESM or IAM scenario, with a hybrid-LCA framework.
+The comprehensive and ambitious framework EAFESA developed by Xu and colleagues [@Xu:2020], which aimed at a bidirectional coupling between ESM and LCA is also worth mentioning.
+However, these studies have focused on specific sectors or technologies, and have not yet been generalized to a broader range of scenarios and indicators.
+Also, to the authors' knowledge, their implementation has not been made available to the broader scientific community.

+To tackle these challenges, the open-source library `pathways` leverages the LCA framework `brightway2` [@Mutel:2017] and offers a systematic tool for evaluating the environmental impacts of energy transition scenarios. `pathways` is designed to work with data packages containing LCA matrices which have been adjusted to each time step of the ESM/IAM scenario.
+The library calculates the environmental impacts of the scenario (or a subset of it) over time, providing a more detailed and transparent view of the environmental impacts implied by the scenario.

 # Description